 Aurora Energy also produced a short video featuring employees discussing their recent experience in corporate volunteering.The program is creating the opportunity for Aurora and its employees to create meaningful connections with the local community.

-Hydro Tasmania has an active volunteering program that begain in 2011.
-Hydro offers flexible volunteering options for their employees, with a current focus on sharing professional skills, engaging young employees as the next generation of volunteers and honouring external volunteers through sponsoring community grants and events.
+Hydro Tasmania has an active volunteering program that began in 2011.
+Hydro offers flexible volunteering options for its employees, with a current focus on sharing professional skills, engaging young employees as the next generation of volunteers and honouring external volunteers through community grants and sponsored events.

 As a large employer with a footprint across the state, Hydro Tasmania wants to provide a positive example to other big businesses.
 Volunteering in Hydro Tasmania has doubled over the past five years from 22% of its people in 2012–13 to 44% of staff in 2017–18.

-Hydro Tasmania staff attend Volunteering Tasmania events to maintain best practice and to understand and use the latest research about volunteering, for example learning of difficulties in engaging young people in volunteering and that prefer volunteering opportunities that address current social issues.
-These issues affect us all because we are all connected.
+Hydro Tasmania staff engage with Volunteering Tasmania to maintain best practice and to understand and use the latest research about volunteering, for example learning about difficulties in engaging young people in volunteering who prefer volunteering opportunities that address current social issues..
 Hydro’s focus on embedding a culture of volunteering in their graduates means that over 70% of graduates participate in the volunteering program.

 TasNetworks understands the value of volunteering to their staff and their community.
 The organisation actively supports this culture by offering employees two paid volunteering days per year as part of their EBA.